teaforthecat/bones-editable/README.md

                    {:args attrs :merge [:defaults :inputs]}])))

 This function doesn't actually perform the request, the registered effect `request/command`: does.
-This is part of the library and we don't have to worry about that here.
-We do need to set the client though; see below.
+That effect will call the client that was registered as a cofx above.

 - `(dispatch [:request/command command-name args])`